openstack/openstack-manuals/doc/arch-design/source/multi-site-operational-considerations.rst

 Logging and monitoring does not significantly differ for a multi-site OpenStack cloud.
-The tools described in the `Logging and monitoring chapter <http://docs.openstack.org/openstack-ops/content/logging_monitoring.html>`__ of the Operations Guide remain applicable.
+The tools described in the `Logging and monitoring chapter <http://docs.openstack.org/openstack-ops/content/logging_monitoring.html>`__ of the OpenStack Operations Guide remain applicable.
 Logging and monitoring can be provided on a per-site basis, and in a common centralized location.

 When attempting to deploy logging and monitoring facilities to a centralized location, care must be taken with the load placed on the